Awaken from the winter slumber and hop into a fresh array of activities, as spring in London welcomes picture-perfect blooms and feel-good energy.

 London events in May for your diary

-- London Wine Week takes over the capital in May – make sure to chill at alfresco bars, indulge in wine tastings and milk the special deals across the city.
-May TBC
+- London Wine Fair takes over Olympia London in May – make sure to chill at its bars, indulge in wine tastings and milk the special deals across the weekend.
+17-19 May

-- You know spring is here when Covent Garden's in Bloom (14 May-4 Jun) and Fleurs De Villes (14-20 May) take over the pretty neighbourhood.
+- You know spring is here when Covent Garden's in Bloom and Fleurs De Villes take over the pretty neighbourhood.

-- Enjoy all things floral at world-leading RHS Chelsea Flower Show 19-23 May
+- Enjoy all things floral at world-leading RHS Chelsea Flower Show.
+Date TBC

-- ...And look out for sweet-smelling flower displays themed around Extraordinary Voyages in surrounding streets, shop windows, restaurants, hotels and more during Chelsea in Bloom (18-23 May).
+- ...And look out for sweet-smelling flower displays with a certain theme in surrounding streets, shop windows, restaurants, hotels and more during Chelsea in Bloom.
+Date TBC

-- Head to All Points East for the ultimate spring music bash, with top headliners including Tame Impala, Tom Walker and The Kooks (22-31 May).
-And don't miss the free activities running alongside the festival as part of In The NBHD (25-28 May) – all at Victoria Park.
+- Head to All Points East for the ultimate spring music bash.
+In previous years top headliners included Tame Impala, Tom Walker and The Kooks.
+Date TBC

-- Squeeze every drop of fun from the spring bank holiday weekend.
-22-25 May
+- Squeeze every drop of fun from the early May bank holiday weekend (1-3 May) and the spring bank holiday weekend (29-31 May).

 - See what’s on for kids both big and small during May half-term.
-23-31 May
+29 May-6 Jun

-- #LondonIsOpen, so celebrate the many cultures of this welcoming city at the Islamic festival of Eid on Trafalgar Square, which marks the end of Ramadan.
-30 May
+- Celebrate the many cultures of this welcoming city at the Islamic festival of Eid on Trafalgar Square, which marks the end of Ramadan.
+Date TBC

 Find more ideas for May in London.